zhblue/virtual-judge/README.md

 Comparing to [the original version](https://github.com/chaoshxxu/virtual-judge/tree/9dc0be82ed7e05dc17b7f042a935bf3db8435ce4) of virtual-judge source code, there are the following changes in this version:

-- Fix the support for ACdream, Aizu, Codeforces, CSU, NBUT, POJ, SPOJ, URAL and UVA OJs
+- Fix the support for ACdream, Aizu, Codeforces, CSU, NBUT, POJ, SCU, SPOJ, URAL and UVA OJs
 - Add support for CodeforcesGym and Tyvj OJ
 - Add support for MathJax
 - Update language information of code submission